ALIMENTARY SYSTEM

 PhaFIG 10AB The processes of three of the pharyngeal neurons M1, M2 and M3

-PhaFIG 10A&B: The processes of three of the pharyngeal neurons M1, M2 and M3.
-These neurons have unusual trajectories.
+PhaFIG 10A&B: Neuronal process trajectories.
 All panels except A are transverse TEMs.
 Bars in B-J, 1 μm.
-(Image source: N2W [MRC] A382-A409.
+(Image source: N2W [MRC] A382-A409, print# 663).
 A. Schematic illustration of section levels in panels B-J. B. Cell bodies of I4 and M2 neurons in the terminal bulb.
 PhaFIG 10C-J: The processes of three of the pharyngeal neurons M1, M2 and M3.
 C. M3 cell bodies are near the ventral g1 duct openings into the lumen.
 D. Pharyngeal nerve ring is composed of the circumferential neuron processes.
 E-J. Consecutive sections through the first bulb show the trajectories of M2 and M3 processes piercing pm4 to reach the dorsal cord.
+(Image source: N2W [MRC] prints C-J 93, 80, 52, 51, 49, 40, 39, 33.)

 Most of these processes interact synaptically with others within the pharyngeal nerve ring, formed between the narrow region where pm4 and pm5 appose each other (PhaFIG 9).
 These synapses are of the en passant type, similar to those seen in the somatic neurons.
 The pharyngeal motor neurons also form neuromuscular junctions (NMJs) onto pharyngeal muscles.
+Interestingly, all non-neuronal cells receive some synaptic input (Cook et al., 2019).
 Unlike NMJs between somatic neurons and body wall muscles, no basal lamina has been found separating the neurons from muscles in the pharynx.
 There are no direct contacts between pharyngeal neurons and the larger somatic nervous system except the gap junctions made between RIPL/R neurons and the pharyngeal I1s, and gap junctions between RIPL/R and the pharyngeal motor neuron, M1 (Albertson and Thomson, 1976; Avery and Thomas, 1997).
 Ablation of RIP cells results in only a minor effect on pharyngeal function such that the brief inhibition of pumping in response to light touch to body disappears (Avery and Thomas, 1997).
 It is possible that one or more pharyngeal neurons, such as NSM cells, could secrete hormonal factors into the pseudocoelom to influence the rest of the animal.
 Otherwise, pharyngeal and somatic nervous systems function more or less independently of each other.
-A dissected and isolated pharynx continues its normal pumping behavior.
+A dissected and isolated pharynx continues its normal pumping behavior (Avery et al., 1995).

 In fact, generation of electrical potential changes required for pharyngeal pumping is probably intrinsic to the pharyngeal muscle cells themselves since pumping behavior continues even when all the pharyngeal neurons are ablated (Avery and Horvitz, 1989).
 Although pumping can still occur after complete ablation of the pharyngeal nervous system, four of the pharyngeal neurons, MC and M3 motor neuron pairs, are important for the regulation of the pump motion.